PayU-EMEA/plugin_prestashop/README.md

 Error ERROR_INCONSISTENT_CURRENCIES means an unsupported currency by POS.
 Contact with PayU service is required when approving the payment option in a different currency for the sandbox mode and a separate agreement for the production mode.

 ### Payment method display
-When **Payment methods displayed on Presta checkout summary page** parameter is set to `Yes` payment method icons will be displayed directly within PrestaShop page when 'PayU with PayU' button is clicked.
+When the **Payment methods displayed on Presta checkout summary page** parameter is set to `Yes`, payment method icons will be displayed directly within the PrestaShop page when the 'PayU with PayU' button is clicked.
 The icons are displayed basing on POS configuration.

 ![payment_methods][img3]